KytraScript/galvanize-adopt-a-classroom/README.md

-## Kytra presents a Galvanize Donation Tracker for Adopt-a-Classroom COVID-19 relief
+## Kytra presents: Donation Tracker for Adopt-a-Classroom COVID-19 Relief
 ---
 ### _Why Does This Exist?_